-In PCOS, the levels of androgen are raised more than the normal limits.
+In PCOS, the ovarian cysts cause the levels of androgen to be raised more than the normal limits.
 Androgens are the male hormones.
 They are present in small quantities in normal females.
 When the levels increase, these can cause disturbance in menstrual periods and cause delayed menses.
 The normal ovulation cycle also gets disturbed and ovulation gets delayed or does not happen at all.
 Facial hair and hair on other parts of the body start appearing in females which are otherwise not present.

 Causes of Polycystic Ovarian Syndrome or PCOS causes

 The exact cause of PCOS is not known.
+What causes these ovarian cysts is still not clear to medical science.
 It has been observed that it tends to run in families.
 This does not mean that you will necessarily have it if your mother or sister or grandmother had it.
 But this means that the chances of you having it increase if someone in your family had it.
 Obesity or being overweight is also another predisposing factor in the presence of PCOS.
 This means that if you are obese or overweight, your chances of developing PCOS are higher than those with normal weight.
 It has also been observed that the situation improves when you lose weight.
 The condition tends to reverse with loss of weight.
 Therefore all patients who have PCOS are advised to lose weight and exercise regularly.
 Presence of diabetes or insulin resistance is also known to induce PCOS.